nikolanan/web_scraper_project/project_ws/readme.md

     Scraped data is validated using Pydantic schemas (`web_retrieval_schema.py`) before being processed or stored.

 3. **Database Storage**
     Validated data is stored in a PostgreSQL database.
-The data is checked again before insertion and if an error arires the trasaction will be rolled in order to prevent curropt data entering the database.
+The data is checked again before insertion and if an error arires the trasaction will be rolled in order to prevent currupt data entering the database.
 SQLAlchemy models (not shown here) and Alembic are used for ORM and migrations.

 4. **API**
     FastAPI serves endpoints for retrieving and managing course data.
 (Each has its own